2012 Summer Paralympics opening ceremony: Broadcasting and reception

-Channel 4, the official broadcaster of the Paralympics in the United Kingdom, faced criticism throughout the opening ceremony for its coverage; viewers complained about the quality of Jon Snow's commentary; such as bringing up too many facts pertaining to war during the parade of nations.
-Channel 4 responded to the criticism, saying that they had taken fewer breaks than normal for a primetime programme, and were pleased at Snow was part of the team.
+Channel 4, the official broadcaster of the Paralympics in the U.K., faced criticism throughout the opening ceremony for its coverage; viewers complained about the quality of Jon Snow's commentary; such as bringing up too many facts pertaining to war during the parade of nations.
+Channel 4 responded by saying that they had taken fewer breaks than normal for a primetime programme, and were pleased at Snow was part of the team.